Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

-Some say that it is difficult for the uninitiated to eat chicken feet as they looked like human hand.
+Some say that it is difficult for the uninitiated to eat chicken feet as they looked like a human hand.
 The idea of chewing on this "creepy stuff" already puts them off.
 It is hard for them to imagine chicken feet as food.

 That was the case with chicken wings years ago.
-They used to be thrown away, but now demand has increased.
+They used to be thrown away but now demand has increased.
 In the USA, it was reported that sales of chicken wings peaked during Super Bowl, NFL Playoffs, and March Madness games.